The Dive Otter

 Final Opinion

 I just do not see how a tank smaller than 19cuft is viable as an emergency air supply.
-And given that Spare Air™'s largest tank they sell is 6 cuft...I can not in good concious recommend one.
+And given that Spare Air™'s largest tank they sell is 6 cuft...I can not in good conscious recommend one.